ingo/ingo.github.io/_recipes/paella_de_mi_padre.md

 - **1** tsp. smoked Spanish paprika
 - Salt to taste
 - **1/4** cup olive oil; more if needed
-- **4** skin-on chicken bone-in or boneless thighs, chopped in half and seasoned with salt and pepper, or brined for 2 hours in simple saltwater brine (skin-on is better, but skinless is okay)
+- **4** skin-on chicken bone-in or boneless thighs, chopped in half, and seasoned with salt and pepper, or brined in advance (skin-on is better, but skinless is okay)
 - **1** small head garlic (remove excess papery skins, trim the top, and make a shallow cut around its equator to speed cooking), plus 4 cloves garlic, thinly sliced
 - **1** medium red bell pepper, roasted, cored, seeded, and cut into 1-inch wide strips
 - **1** cup artichoke hearts (frozen artichokes from Trader Joe’s work great)